-- Fast Focus System lets you adjust the focus of this product so you get a clearer picture.
+- Fast Focus System lets you adjust the focus of this product, so you get a clearer picture.

 - Multi coated HD lens and 5X magnification lets you see everything on the course, no matter what the weather is like outside

 - Up to 1000 yard measurements and you can lock onto the flag from 450 yards away.
-This is farther than any person, pros included, will ever need.
+This is farther than any person; pros included, will ever need.
 The V4 is accurate within 1 yard from these far distances too.

 - Stabi-Grip Technology means this product is easy to hold and it won’t slip from your hands.

 The TecTecTec Vpro500 is a rangefinder I really like and has a lot to offer.
 My favorite part about this product is the fact that it’s pretty affordable.
-This piece of equipment is comparable to the rangefinder’s on this list that cost over $300, so getting it for less is a good deal.
+This piece of equipment is comparable to the rangefinder’s on this list that costs over $300, so getting it for less is a good deal.

 One premium feature that you get with the Vpro500 is Pinseeking Technology.
-You’ve seen this already on a few products and what it does is locks onto the flag from several hundred yards away.
+You’ve seen this already on a few products, and what it does is locks onto the flag from several hundred yards away.
 This allows you to pick the right clubs when deciding on your shot and gives you a better shot at sticking the green.

 Some other features you’ll like includes: